 The costs of appointing an advisor to administer your property purchase in Spain varies, but expect to pay around 1% of the purchase price.
 We charge a variable fee for our comprehensive conveyancing service depending on each transaction and additional services provided, speak with us for a competitive price.

 Your advisor will arrange a date for completion of the sale that is suited to both buyer and seller.
-This meeting usually takes place around 4-6 weeks after the purchase price has been agreed, but it can be sooner or later depending on the individual circumstances of the sale.
+This meeting usually takes place around 4-6 weeks after the purchase price has been agreed upon, but it can be sooner or later depending on the individual circumstances of the sale.

-It is at this point that you will be asked to provide the remaining funds to cover the purchase price of the property, either in the form of an electronic bank transfer or in bank draft.
-In either case, the funds must be transferred in Euro´s and usually payment in other currencies cannot be accepted.
+It is at this point that you will be asked to provide the remaining funds to cover the purchase price of the property, either in the form of an electronic bank transfer or a bank draft.
+In either case, the funds must be transferred in Euro´s and usually, payment in other currencies cannot be accepted.

-As a buyer, you will need to pay a purchase tax called IPT, or Transfer tax.
+As a buyer of a pre-owned or resale property, you will need to pay a purchase tax called ITP ("Impuesto de Transmisiones Patrimoniales") or Property Transfer Tax.
 This is paid to the Spanish Tax Office (Agencia Tributaria) subsequent to completion and amounts to 10% of the property´s purchase price.
-Other regions in Spain vary from 5% to 10% of the purchase price.
+Other regions in Spain varies from 5% to 10% of the purchase price.

 Advisor vs Notary